-The Heathman Hotel
+The Haunted Heathman Hotel

-Posted by dev_admin in Portland Ghosts
+Posted by dev_admin in Portland Ghost Tours

-The Heathman Hotel - Photo
+The Haunted Heathman Hotel - Photo

 Room 703

-Don’t let the glitz and glamor fool you, there is something supernatural happening inside the Heathman Hotel.
-According to the manager of the hotel, rumors say that a person jumped to their death from one of the rooms.
-Guests report hearing screaming from rooms ending in 3.
-The person, legend has it, jumped from room 703 and fell through the glass window of the library below.
-Room 703 is reportedly the most haunted room in the whole hotel for that reason.
-In 2008, a guest staying in room 703 went down to the front desk in a huff.
-She told the hotel staff that someone had thrown the clean towels in her room on the floor.
-The staff promptly replaced her towels.
-Later on, in the evening, the woman noticed that the new towels were on the floor in the bathroom.
-This time, she said, she knew that no one had been in the room.
-Room 503 is also alive with supernatural activity.
-Guests report a crying ghost waking them from a dead sleep only to vanish when they get up out of their beds.
 Others report things moving all about the room.
 This was the case for a woman who stayed in 503.
-She complained to the manager that someone must have gone into her room without her permission.
-When the manager asked for further detail the woman explained that her suitcase and clothing had been moved about the room.
-To reassure the guest the manager did a key audit on her room key.
-This would show which staff members, if any, entered the room during that day.
+She complained to the manager that someone must have entered her room without her permission.
+When the manager asked for further details, the woman explained that her suitcase and clothing had been moved about the room.
+To reassure the guest, the manager did a key audit on her room key to show which staff members, if any, entered the room that day.
 The report showed that no one but the guest had entered the room.
-The manager replaced the woman’s key just in case but the next morning the woman reported that her clothing had been moved again.
+The manager replaced the woman’s key just in case, but the next morning, the woman reported that her clothing had been moved again.

 One of the strangest happenings reported in room 703 involved a TV.
 A guest taking a shower heard the TV in their room turn on.
-The guest turned the TV off and then went back into the shower.
-The TV roared back to life a second later.
-The guest decided to report the incident to the hotel staff.
-A staff member went up to 703 and turned the TV on and off again.
+The guest turned the TV off, only for it to roar back to life a second later.
+The guest reported the incident to the hotel staff, who tested the TV and found no issues.
 The guest swore up and down that something was wrong with it.
-Then just as the staff member got up to leave the TV roared to life with the audio full blast.
+Then, just as the staff member got up to leave, the TV roared to life with the audio full blast.
 The guest immediately asked to be moved to another room.
-Housekeeping has also reported strange activity coming from the rooms ending in 3.
-One worker upon entering 503 saw a giant ball of energy zipping about the room.
-Soon, it became such a common occurrence that one of the cleaning staff snapped a picture of it.
-The photo hangs in housekeeping’s breakroom to this day.

 Works Cited